lyleresnick/lyleresnick.github.io/_drafts/Solving-a-Complex-iOS-TableView-Part-2.md

 }
 ```

 You may have noticed that the viewController just got really small!
-It is now responsible only for its views and those are set up by Interface Builder.
+It is now only responsible for its views and those are set up by Interface Builder.

-I want to take a look at the `TransactionListTwoSourceTransformer`, but first, lets look at the `TransactionModel` and `TransactionGroup` classes.
+We will look at the `TransactionListTwoSourceTransformer`, but first, lets take a look at the `TransactionModel` and `TransactionGroup` classes.

 ## The Models